reakkiio/test35810/DOCKER.md

 - ✅ Non-root user for security
 - ✅ Health checks included
 - ✅ Multiple deployment profiles
+- ✅ **NEW!** No-auth mode for development/demos 🔓
+- ✅ **NEW!** Enhanced authentication system with API key management 🔑
+- ✅ **NEW!** MongoDB and JSON database support 🗄️
+- ✅ **NEW!** Rate limiting with IP-based fallback 🛡️
 - ✅ Comprehensive Makefile for easy management
 - ✅ Volume mounts for logs and data persistence

 ## Health Checks

-The setup includes automatic health checks that verify the `/v1/models` endpoint is responding correctly.
+The setup includes automatic health checks that verify the `/health` endpoint is responding correctly.
+This endpoint provides comprehensive system status including database connectivity and authentication system status.

 ## Security

 - Runs as non-root user (`webscout:webscout`)
 - Minimal runtime dependencies
 - Security-optimized container settings
+- **Enhanced authentication system** with API key management 🔑
+- **Rate limiting** to prevent abuse 🛡️
+- **No-auth mode** for development (use with caution in production) 🔓
+- **Database encryption** support with MongoDB
-- Optional API key authentication
+- **Secure API key generation** with cryptographic randomness

 ## Troubleshooting